Bar and Court Admissions

 In law school, Eric was a co-founder of the Haiti Rule of Law Association, which provided aid and assistance to law students in Jeremie, Haiti.
 In 2005, Eric was selected to travel to Haiti with a selected group of Seton Hall law students and faculty to meet and provide further assistance to their counterparts in Jeremie.

-Eric was named to New Jersey Super Lawyers in 2020.
+Eric was named to New Jersey Super Lawyers in 2020 and 2021.

 Notable Matters +